Why choose Medical Assistant?

 “I love being a nurse and instructor.
 I get to help future generations start in the healthcare industry.”

-Nichol earned her technical diploma from Fox Valley Technical College and is a certified medical assistant (CMA).
+Nichol earned her BS in health science with an emphasis in public health from Excelsior University and her medical assistant technical diploma from Fox Valley Technical College.
+She also holds a CMA (AAMA) credential.
 Her CMA experience includes family practice and mentoring students during their clinical rotation.
 She has also worked for the VA as a health tech performing phlebotomy and preparing specimens for transportation and testing.
 Nichol regularly attends continuing education through the American Association of Medical Assistants to keep up with the educational demands of the ever-changing medical field.

 “I enjoy providing an enriching environment for students to flourish through education and hands-on experience in a field I am very passionate about.”